naomi-carey/Stripe-React-BE-Docs/README.md

-- Set up of backend
+- Set up of the backend
-- Configuration of backend
+- Configure the backend
-- Testing of payments system (frontend & backend)
+- Test the payments system (frontend & backend)
 - Verify successful payment

   </i>